McGaffey, New Mexico

 McGaffey is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
 The population was 0 as of the 2020 census.
 Despite there being no permanent residents in McGaffey, the community has about a dozen cabins with seasonal occupants.
 There is an active quarry about 2 miles south of McGaffey, and there are a few cattle ranches nearby.
 Additionally, McGaffey is a popular recreation spot, with the nearby McGaffey and Quaking Aspen campgrounds, fishing at McGaffey Lake, and numerous hiking trails.

 Geography

 The community is in the southern part of the county, at the south end of New Mexico State Road 400, which leads north 11 mi to Interstate 40 near Fort Wingate.
 McGaffey is within Cibola National Forest, and the Forest Service's McGaffey Campground is just south of the center of the community.

 According to the U.S. Census Bureau, the McGaffey CDP has an area of 1.78 sqmi, of which 0.03 sqmi, or 1.46%, are water.
 McGaffey Lake is a small reservoir in the northeast corner of the CDP.
 The lake drains south toward Tampico Draw and the Rio Nutria, a south-flowing tributary of the Rio Pescado and the Zuni River, part of the Little Colorado River watershed.

 Demographics

-McGaffey was first listed as a CDP prior to the 2020 census.
+McGaffey was first listed as a CDP prior to the 2020 census and a population of zero was reported.